jdeboer/gcalendar/README.md

 R6 classes for Google Calendar resources and collections.

-This package is in early development (incomplete and has bugs) but is open for beta testing.
+This package is in early development (incomplete and has bugs) but is open for alpha testing.
 Refer to the MIT-licence file before downloading, installing or using.

 install the latest version using the devtools package as follows:
 ```r